Is solar for you? 8 key considerations for solar energy developments

 Comparing initial capital expenditure costs and the 25-year maintenance costs against the forecasted revenue based on your available real state will give you a good indication of the viability of the development.
 You'll also need to take your overall project goals into account too.

-As well as being economically viable, ask yourself: is the project is technically feasible?
+As well as being economically viable, ask yourself: is the project technically feasible?
 This depends significantly on the real estate available and any constraints there may be.
 For example, the position and location of land and buildings may mean that the technology won’t be capable of generating the energy required to meet your goals.
 It may also present difficulties in connecting to the grid.
 Ensuring sufficient due diligence is undertaken is key to the success of any renewables project.

 In order to maximise available space, you will need to establish the most effective way to design the project.
 For roof mounted solar, some buildings may need adaptations to enable solar panels to be added.
 The design will also need to consider the position of the buildings to help maximise energy generation.